Cubeir/Vanilla-RTX-App/README.md

 ![vanilla-rtx-app-ui-screenshots](https://github.com/user-attachments/assets/09563ec6-0099-4afd-b2e5-73a3af930b02)

 - `Get latest RTX packs`
-  Opens a window from which you can download and install, resintall, or update the latest Vanilla RTX resource packs directly from the [Vanilla RTX GitHub repository](https://github.com/cubeir/Vanilla-RTX)
+  Opens a window from which you can download and install/resintall, or update to the latest Vanilla RTX resource packs directly from the [Vanilla RTX GitHub repository](https://github.com/cubeir/Vanilla-RTX)
-  Vanilla RTX resource packs are up-to-date for the latest version of Minecraft and they are constantly improving, in short, they are the ongoing effort to bring together a cohesive art direction for ray-traced Minecraft.
-This window lets you know if there are updates available and automatically updates to the latest version without opening the game or having to visit third party sites.
+  Vanilla RTX resource packs are up-to-date for the latest version of Minecraft and are constantly improving, in short, it is the ongoing effort to bring together a cohesive art direction for ray-traced Minecraft.
+This window lets you know if there are updates available and provides the most convenient way to stay updated.
-  Downloaded files are cached for faster reinstalls until a new update becomes available to you, this is mainly to give you a quick way reset the packs back to original state, allowing rapid experimentation with the tuning options expanded on later in this document.
+  Downloaded files remain cached for faster reinstalls, unless a new update becomes available to you, giving you a speedy way reset the packs back to original state for rapid experimentation with the tuning options explored later in this document.

   ![vanilla-rtx-app-ui-image](https://github.com/user-attachments/assets/65affd06-3396-4302-aca5-07952d593942)

 - `DLSS version swapper`
 Allows you to import and manage a catalogue of DLSS dll files for easy version switching.
 The currently-installed version is automatically catalogued, so you won't lose the original dll when replacing it, allowing you to revert easily.
 Accepts `.dll` files and `.zip` archives containing any number of dlls.
 You can also remove dll files from your catalogue that you no longer need.
 Your currently-installed version of DLSS is always highlighted.
-> This feature is particularly essential to GeForce RTX 50 series users, as the current bundled DLSS version in Minecraft no longer works on their GPUs, for others upgrading to the latest version of DLSS gives you sharper image quality and fewer artifacts.
+> This feature is particularly essential to GeForce RTX 50 series users, as the current bundled DLSS version in Minecraft no longer works on their GPUs, for others upgrading to newer version of DLSS gives you sharper image quality and fewer artifacts.

 - `BetterRTX manager`
-Displays an up-to-date list of all available BetterRTX presets, which you can click to download and then install.
-The list is long so once a preset is downloaded it is moved to the top for convenience.
+Displays an up-to-date list of all available BetterRTX presets, which you can click to download and then install (Once a preset is finished downloading, it is moved to the top for convenience)
-Upon installing your first ever preset, a Default RTX preset is created at the top allowing you to rollback/uninstall BetterRTX.
+Upon installing your first ever preset, a Default RTX preset is created that stays at the very top allowing you to rollback/uninstall BetterRTX.
-> All of your presets are wiped and the list is refreshed after game updates, the reason for that is to avoid potential game crashes, sometimes the files can become outdated, by tracking changes in game files and removing your current presets, it ensures you aren't installing outdated RTX files by accident.
+> All of your presets are wiped and the list is refreshed after game updates, the reason for that is to avoid potential game crashes, sometimes the files can become outdated, the app tracks changes in game files and removes your current presets in case of game updates, this ensures you aren't installing outdated RTX files by accident, and keeps your default RTX preset up-to-date.
-You will have to redownload the presets as they may have likely been updated on [bedrock.graphics/api](https://bedrock.graphics/api), the app ensures you're always getting the latest, however, this depends entirely on BetterRTX updating the bin files just in time, even if not this is not going to be a big issue, if you experience crashes after installing a BetterRTX preset, you can always rollback to the default preset, which will always be re-created upon your first attempt at installing a BetterRTX preset after a game update.
-In other words if BetterRTX has delays after Minecraft updates and you use the app, you may be left with stale/outdated cache, in which case you can use the refresh button in the top left corner to manually reset the API and preset cache, refresh button won't touch your Default RTX preset, which is only ever cleared after game updates, opening space for a new Default preset which gets made from the latest game files.
+You will have to redownload the presets as they may have likely been updated on [bedrock.graphics/api](https://bedrock.graphics/api), the app does its best to make sure you're always getting the latest, however, this depends entirely on BetterRTX updating itself just in time, but even if it didn't, this is not going to be a big issue, if you experience crashes after installing a BetterRTX preset, you can always rollback to the default preset.
+In other words if BetterRTX has delays after Minecraft updates, roll back to default in and occasionally hit the refresh button in the top left corner to manually reset the API and preset cache, refresh button won't touch your Default RTX preset.

 > Note: Given the install paths can now vary compared to Minecraft UWP, the app first scans for the most common install locations, if that fails, a system-wide search takes place which will work if you give it time, but you're also given the choice to manually locate `Minecraft for Windows` or `Minecraft Preview for Windows` folders depending on the version of the game you're trying to swap DLSS of or install BetterRTX to.
 The app then caches the game's location after initial detection, making subsequent preset changes or DLSS swapping faster.
 The cache remains valid until Minecraft is relocated.